11/26/2024

 President and CEO

-Thanks.
 Right.
-So first of all, that exposure I talked about, I answered Quinn's question, is about the distribution of our pipeline.
+So first of all, that exposure I talk about when I answer Quinn's question is about the distribution of our pipeline.
 It's not about distribution of our current revenue.
-That distribution of our current revenue is quite different than the pipeline.
-So if I understand your question, you're asking whether we have any exposure on different geographic locations, particularly focused on our current revenue.
-I would say the majority of our revenue comes from the US, although it's manufacturing in Asia, but the end market, a big portion is the US.
+That distribution of current revenue is quite different than the pipeline.
+So if I understand your question, you're asking whether we have a lot of exposure on different geographic locations, particular focus on our current revenue.
+I would say majority of our revenue comes from the US, although it's manufactured in Asia.
+But the end market, a big portion is the US.
 And then there are some European markets.
 Then Japan and Korea are all very big.
 And in China, again, also 15% of total revenue exposure in China.
 So that's how our current revenue is distributed based on the geographical locations.
-And then you ask about the geopolitical situation.
-My gut feeling is if that situation changes, umbrella is not going to be the only one.
-Maybe we'll probably have some impact, but not the biggest impact.
+And then you asked about the geopolitical situation.
+My gut feeling is if that situation changes, umbrella is not going to be the only one. will probably have some impact, but not the biggest impact.
 However, this is going to change.
-If the geopolitical situation continues to get worse, which I think, well, it really depends on how much more tightened the rule is going to be.
-And the worst situation, of course, that the whole supply chain gets separated, that the US component cannot go into China and vice versa, then we're facing a totally different environment.
-And then we probably need to write off our 15% total Chinese revenue.
-But I would say that's not just an impact to umbrella, it's an impact to the whole industry.
+If the geopolitical situation continues to get worse, which I think will, it really depends on how much more tightened the rule is going to be.
+And the worst situation, of course, is that the whole supply chain gets separated, that the U.S. component cannot go into China and vice versa.
+Then we're facing a totally different environment, and then we probably need to write off our 15% total Chinese revenue.
+But I would say that's not just impact to umbrella, it's impact to the whole industry.
 For us, I don't think there's anything particularly only target for umbrella in terms of geopolitical risk.
-In the past, we had a lot of risk with Hikvision Dahua that was four years ago way past us.
-And our current revenue exposure is 15% automotive, half IoT.
-So I would say that we don't have a very significant geopolitical risk target on umbrella only.
+In the past, we had a lot of risk with Hikvision Dahua.
+That was four years ago, way past us.
+And our current revenue exposure is 15%, half automotive, half IoT.
+So I would say that we don't have a very significant geopolitical risk target on embryo only.

 speaker

+Thank you.
 Thank you for that, Fermi.
-And then you mentioned something about in the prepare remarks about a legacy processor, I think that continued to sustain and maybe that weight on margins.
-I wasn't quite sure there, but maybe talk about that.
-And then when we could get a margin lift in particular in next fiscal year and what the moving parts there would be for that gross margin lift.
+And then you mentioned something about in the prepared remarks about a legacy processor, I think, that continued to sustain and maybe that weighed on margins.
+I wasn't quite sure there but maybe maybe talk about that and and then when we could get a margin lift in particular in you know, next fiscal fiscal year and and what the the moving parts there would be for that gross margin left.
 Thanks.

 speaker